marktsuchida/ihist/README.md

 - **Mask**: `byte[]` or `ByteBuffer`
 - **Histogram output**: `int[]` or `IntBuffer`

-Direct `ByteBuffer` instances provide zero-copy access to native memory.
+Direct buffers provide zero-copy access to native memory.
+For `IHistNative` buffer-based methods, all buffers must be direct. `HistogramRequest` accepts both heap-backed and direct buffers, routing heap-backed buffers to the array-based methods automatically.

 ### Notes